rust-stuco/lectures/week14/concurrency.md

 * When tasks are spawned, the Tokio scheduler will ensure that the task executes once it has work to do (when it needs to resume)
 * The scheduler might decide to execute the task on a different thread than the one it was originally spawned on
+* Tokio implements a **work-stealing** scheduler
 * **Important: Not all asynchronous runtimes do this!**

 <!--
+Work-stealing means that work can be stolen from one thread that has a lot of work and given to another thread that might not have that much work.

 More on the implications of this later in the lecture...
 -->